mobily-enterprises/ambience-earth/modulator-chip/README.md

 - Hold time: 0.75 to 1.25 seconds at the top and bottom of the oscillation.
 - Output is clamped to 0-5V; VCC low forces output to 0V.

+Wire VCC to a defined HIGH (5V or an enable pin).
+Leaving VCC unconnected can float and disable the output.
+Tie VCC to 5V if you do not need enable control.

 ## Building

 Open the dev container and run `make`.